coralogix/workshops/workshops/otel/host-demo/README.md

 #### Run Node client in new terminal

 See above- you can configure the node client to be any URL- the default is a local Flask server running as shown above.
+*Make sure you do this in a new terminal and leave above Flask server running*

 in [./node](./node) subdir:
 ```